agoering/spice-pinball/docs/analog-ranges.md

 Next we simply write ```speakerVal``` to ```tone()``` in the same way as before.

 Instead of making modifications, brainstorm some other ways you might want to use a **switch-case** as part of a Pinball machine.
-Write those down before moving on.
+Write those down (you can do this on paper or in a text or Word file in your **Mod** folder).